hylang/hy/CONTRIBUTING.rst

 Pull requests are great!
 We love them; here is a quick guide:

-- Fork the repo and create a topic branch for a feature/fix.
+- [Fork the repo](https://help.github.com/articles/fork-a-repo/) and create a topic branch for a feature/fix.
 Avoid making changes directly on the master branch.
+  (If you're new to Git: [Start Here](http://rogerdudler.github.io/git-guide/))

 - All incoming features should be accompanied with tests.